-But how this trust can be delineated?
-Because of high social diversity, a common and concrete view on political trust is difficult to be achieved in modern representative democracies; nonetheless, a certain level of trust should necessarily exist in order to confirm legitimacy of the government in the eyes of the people.2 In that sense, no representation theory describing a form of legitimate government is complete without an account of trust.3 Every scheme of representation shall contain a rational basis of trust in government, a set of reasons that convince people that the institutions of representation will function in order to correspond to their respective roles.
-Thus, the qualitative characteristics of trust (or its absence) may differ on the basis of diverse perceptions and approaches, but the quantitative ones can be standardized; in other words, there is a variety of reasons for which a government may be trusted or not, but whether it is trusted or not at the first place, is an actual fact.
+But how this trust can be defined?
+Because of high social diversity, a common and concrete view on political trust is difficult to be achieved in modern representative democracies; nonetheless, a certain level of trust should necessarily exist in order to confirm legitimacy of the government in the eyes of the people (Tsatsos, 1998: 29-30).
+In that sense, no representation theory describing a form of legitimate government is complete without an account of trust (Williams, 1998: 33).
+Every scheme of representation shall contain a rational basis of trust in government, a set of reasons that convince people that the institutions of representation will function in order to correspond to their respective roles.
+Thus, the qualitative characteristics of trust (or its absence) may differ on the basis of diverse perceptions and approaches, but the quantitative ones can be standardized; in other words, there is a variety of reasons for which a government may be trusted or not, but whether it is trusted or not in the first place, remains a fact.

-In the case of Greece, political trust was never at a very high level, however close to the EU average.
+In the case of Greece, political trust was never at a very high level (see statistical depiction below).
 An important distinctive fact is that the country is dealing with the most severe crisis since the establishment of the 3rd Hellenic Republic in 1974.
 The crisis which is highlighted to the country's public finances has tremendously affected all aspects of social and political life and eventually damaged the people's trust in political institutions even more.
 In this environment, the public demand for change is increasing.
-At institutional level, any form of change is inevitably connected to the country's highest legal norm, the Constitution; hence, the constitutional amendment is on top of every reformative agenda.4
+At institutional level, any form of change is to a large extent connected to the country's highest legal norm, the Constitution; hence, the constitutional amendment is on top of every reformative agenda.
+Both the governing parties (Nea Dimokratia - PASOK) and the major opposition party (SYRIZA) have addressed the necessity for constitutional amendment, from their respective view.
+On December 6, the members of the Parliament representing Nea Dimokratia submitted a proposal regarding constitutional amendment.